jaiprashanth99x/hacktitude_2023.github.io/challenge-12.md

 Afterwards as done in the previous task you have to,

-1. Implement a method called `updateTaskStatusReq(taskId, status)` in the `groupService.js` file which will call the `groupRepository.updateTask(details, taskId)` method and return the response.
+1. Implement a method called `updateTaskStatusReq(taskId, status)` in the `groupService.js` file which will call the `groupRepository.updateTaskStatus(details, taskId)` method and return the response.

 2. Create the relevent route that is being called from the frontend in the `groupRoutes.js` file which will call the `groupService.updateTaskStatusReq(taskId, status)` method.